atlas-bi/website/src/docs/bi-library/gallery/index.md

 ---
-title: Atlas BI Library Docs » Gallery
+title: Gallery | Atlas BI Library Docs
 tags: BI Library
 description: Gallery of images of the Atlas BI Library user interface.
 See how an install of the unified report library will look.
 layout: docs_library.njk